Everything on ADA Compliance

 In September 2018, Assistant Attorney General Stephen Boyd wrote an official letter to members of Congress that said “The Department first articulated its interpretation that the ADA applies to public accommodations' websites over 20 years ago.
 This interpretation is consistent with the ADA's...requirement that the goods, services, privileges, or activities provided by places of public accommodation be equally accessible to people with disabilities."

-Today, U.S. courts apply ADA and its accessibility requirements to the online domain, which means that websites should comply with ADA rules.
+Today, U.S. courts apply ADA accessibility requirements to the online domain, which means that websites should comply with ADA rules.

 ADA’s relevance to web accessibility isn’t just theoretical.
 Since 2017, the number of ADA title III-related lawsuits skyrocketed.
 In 2017, 816 ADA Title III lawsuits were filed, but in 2018 that number rose to over 2,200 cases.
 That’s a rise of 180%, and it’s only the tip of the iceberg.
 It doesn’t reveal the increasing number of ADA legal complaints and lawyers’ demand letters that were filed against businesses with non-accessible websites in the last few years, because they never become part of the public record.